This is a documentation for Board Game Arena: play board games online !

 Images loading

 Be careful: by default, ALL images of your img directory are loaded on a player's browser when he loads the game.
-For this reason, don't let in your img directory images that are not useful, otherwise it's going to slowdown the game load.
+For this reason, don't publish images that are not useful in your img, or it will slow down the game load.

 Note that you can tune the way images are loaded with Javascript method "dontPreloadImage" (see Game Interface Logic).